dlstrong/github-training-brain-dumps/github_directions.md

 ## What is version control?

-You a likely used to editing files in programs such as Word.
+You are likely used to editing files in programs such as Word.
 You add and change content in your file, saving as you go.
 Every time you save you are writing over your previous file.
 You can use the Undo function to back away from undesired changes.
 This works pretty well most of the time.
 However, having a queue of your 10 most recent changes may not be sufficient.
 When it comes to writing code, there are very specialized needs that go well beyond the normal undo functions.
-This isn't meant to be a lesson on version control, so we'll gloss over a lot of this.
+In addition, GitHub lets you identify synchronized changes acros several files at the same time; Word's versions are tracked independently of each other.
+However, this isn't meant to be a lesson on version control, so we'll gloss over a lot of this.

 There isn't a one size fits all way of using version control, so don't look at these tools as dictating your workflow.
 The goal is to fit them into your natual workflow, and you'll find youself using more features as the need arises and you become more comfortable.

-At a mimimum, version control for programming means that you can:
+At a mimimum, GitHub-style version control for programming (or for text files) means that you can:

-* create checkpoints for your code, representing milestones such as a completed feature or the end of you work day.
+* Create checkpoints for your code, representing milestones such as a completed feature or the end of you work day.
-* view the differences between these checkpoints
+* View the differences between these checkpoints
+* Work on different pieces or different ideas at the same time using branches
-* roll back to a previous version of a file
+* Roll back to a previous version of a file
-* restore a deleted file
+* Restore a deleted file

 GitHub uses the git version control system and has added specialized tools on top of it.

-Here's the example repository that you'll be creating as we go through this lesson: https://github.com/elliewix/jupyter-rr-demo-repo.
+Here's the example repository that you'll be creating as we go through this lesson: https://github.com/dlstrong/swc-forklesson.
 Take some time to look through the commits and files.
+You'll see that several different people have contributed to this one, and you can too.
+I'll show you how in a few minutes.

 ## Getting started with GitHub